 Office of the Director

-While an important factor in judging proposals will be their support of competencies aligned with the Laboratory’s and DOE’s strategic directions.
+The LDRD program constitutes one of the principal means to seed innovative science and new research directions.
+An important factor in judging proposals will be their support of competencies aligned with the Laboratory’s and DOE’s strategic directions.
 Multi-investigator and multi-divisional initiatives are particularly encouraged.
-For the FY 2016 cycle, we will review a first subset of proposals as Lab-initiatives and a second subset as Area Priority proposals.
+For the FY 2017 cycle, we will review a first subset of proposals as Lab-initiatives and a second subset as Area Priority proposals.

-Successful Lab-initiative related proposals will likely advance lab strategy in:
+Successful Lab-initiative related proposals will likely advance Lab strategy in: